-In SKYFLD® you set up tramlines orientation while Creating a field or Creating an application map.
+In SKYFLD®, you set up tramlines orientation while Creating a field or Creating an application map.

 While creating a field

 Setting up the tramlines orientation is the second step of adding a new field to your farm.

 If you haven’t disabled the onboarding tips, you will see the detailed instructions in the application.

 Click on the blue circle and move it to set up the orientation.
 On the preview, you see the angle changing.
 The tramlines’ orientation ranges from -90 to 90 degrees.
 Once set up, click the Next button.

 You can always change tramlines orientation in the field settings.
 Click on the settings icon next to the field name, and go to Edit tramlines.